dqops/dqo/docs/integrations/looker-studio/creating-custom-dashboards.md

 This guide will walk you through creating a dashboard in DQOps, starting with setting up an account in Looker Studio, granting the necessary permissions, authorizations, and finally copying the completed dashboard to add your data.

-## Creating an account in Looker Studio
+## Create an account in Looker Studio

 To begin using Looker Studio and creating dashboards, you will need a Looker Studio account.
 If you have a Google account with a Gmail or another address, you may use this account to log in to Looker Studio.